Chart Color Schemes

 Population

-Population growth drivers in Nambucca Heads Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Nambucca Heads Surrounds are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Nambucca Heads Surrounds' population was around 8,485 as of November 2025.
-This reflects an increase of 383 people since the 2021 Census, which reported a population of 8,102 people.
-The change is inferred from the estimated resident population of 8,409 in June 2024 and an additional 134 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6.3 persons per square kilometer.
-Nambucca Heads Surrounds' growth rate of 4.7% since the 2021 census exceeded the SA3 area's growth rate of 4.5%.
-Population growth was primarily driven by interstate migration, contributing approximately 54.8% of overall population gains during recent periods.
+This reflected an increase of 383 people since the 2021 Census, which reported a population of 8,102.
+The change was inferred from the estimated resident population of 8,409 in June 2024 and an additional 134 validated new addresses since the Census date.
+This resulted in a density ratio of 6.3 persons per square kilometer.
+Nambucca Heads Surrounds' growth of 4.7% since the 2021 Census exceeded the SA3 area's growth of 4.5%.
+Interstate migration contributed approximately 54.8% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, the area is projected to increase by 1,533 persons to 2041, reflecting an overall increase of 17.2% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 were used.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, the area is projected to increase by 1,533 persons to 2041, reflecting a total increase of 17.2% over the 17-year period.

 Frequently Asked Questions - Population